delphicrypto/blockchain_go/README.md

 maybe add check that graph has no better solution? (if no k+1-clique with current best k-clique is found)

-add go get to README
+add send problem graphs to server.
+Or maybe add ipfs implementation of problemgraphs

 ## BUGS
 weird bug in genesis: txs hash changes after reload of blockchain, so that genesis pow check fails. the problem is the tx.serialize() that changes after closing the program and reopening it